+International Student Cap

+2017 Nil

-Year International Student Cap este of the second seco 2017 Nil 2018 and beyond To be determined as a variation to this Agreem clause 7.3(c) of this Agreement. ent in accordance with
+2018 and beyond To be determined as a variation to this Agreement in accordance with clause 7.3(c) of this Agreement.

 4. School hours and terms

 4.1 School hours

 The minimum number of hours each day that the School must be open and teaching Students during the term times set out in this Agreement is as follows: